InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/Lifestyle/2018-09-23-autumn-bucket-list.markdown

 I love a good Christmas Fete.
 Last year I helped run a stall at my niece's primary school's fete.
 I'd love to go to a fete this year where I can actually wander round and see all the stalls rather than running one (although running a stall was fun in its own right!)

 #### 9. Make hot chocolate with marshmallows
 I love the scene in the movie [The Holiday](https://www.imdb.com/title/tt0457939/){:target="_blank" rel="nofollow" rel="noopener"} where they make hot chocolate before bedtime.
 As a special treat I love a good hot chocolate with whipped cream and marshmallows.
 I like to drink mine sat in front of the fire, possibly with some gingerbread biscuits.
-My favourite hot chocolate of the moment is [Hans Sloane Drinking Chocolate](https://amzn.to/2zoeYst){:target="_blank" rel="noopener"} because it comes as small pieces of chocolate which you can either melt in hot milk or hot water.
+My favourite hot chocolate of the moment is [Hans Sloane Drinking Chocolate](https://amzn.to/2zoeYst){:target="_blank" rel="noopener"} (<i>affiliate link</i>) because it comes as small pieces of chocolate which you can either melt in hot milk or hot water.
 It makes a really chocolatey drink - delicious!
 I may combine this bucket list item with number 10...
 <center>
 <a target="_blank"  href="https://www.amazon.co.uk/gp/product/B00MXY19XS/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00MXY19XS&linkCode=as2&tag=ild0b-21&linkId=d89d6445f3a5eff9f5d945b5c1471ed6"><img border="0" src="//ws-eu.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=GB&ASIN=B00MXY19XS&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=ild0b-21" ></a><img src="//ir-uk.amazon-adsystem.com/e/ir?t=ild0b-21&l=am2&o=2&a=B00MXY19XS" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </center>

 #### 10. Watch my first Christmas film of the year
-The odds are that I'll be watching [The Holiday](https://amzn.to/2NyM0iu){:target="_blank" rel="noopener"} this Autumn.
+The odds are that I'll be watching [The Holiday](https://amzn.to/2NyM0iu){:target="_blank" rel="noopener"} (<i>affiliate link</i>) this Autumn.
 It's such a heartwarming, feel good festive film.
 There's a few Christmas films I love, but every so often I get a craving for a particular film, and right now it's The Holiday!
 This would be perfect to watch as the nights draw in and the weather gets colder.
 <center>
 <a target="_blank"  href="https://www.amazon.co.uk/gp/product/B00IK7H6R0/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00IK7H6R0&linkCode=as2&tag=ild0b-21&linkId=f71760a000aaf3da21bd468d1b0f353d"><img border="0" src="//ws-eu.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=GB&ASIN=B00IK7H6R0&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=ild0b-21" ></a><img src="//ir-uk.amazon-adsystem.com/e/ir?t=ild0b-21&l=am2&o=2&a=B00IK7H6R0" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </center>